Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 - Test core pipeline logic with pytest
 - Run automated tests on GitHub Actions for every push and pull request
 - Validate merge retention and continuous hourly timestamp coverage
-- Run the end-to-end feature pipeline through an initial Prefect orchestration wrapper
+- Run the feature pipeline through a granular Prefect flow with separate EIA, weather, and feature-building tasks
+- Optionally load the final demand-weather feature dataset into PostgreSQL using an upsert on region and timestamp

 Future planned work:

-- Split the initial Prefect wrapper into more granular tasks
-- Add PostgreSQL storage for analytics-ready tables
-- Add cloud storage for raw/processed pipeline artifacts
+- Add cloud storage for raw and processed pipeline artifacts
-- Add a dashboard or ML forecasting layer
+- Add a dashboard or analytics layer on top of the PostgreSQL/Parquet feature dataset
+- Add a forecasting-ready ML workflow
+- Add stronger production deployment options such as Docker or scheduled Prefect deployments

 ## Data Sources